mltomlins0n/QANotes/PegaDecisioningNotes.md

 Adding another filter that tests that the value of **.Primary.CustomerType** == "Student" would filter out those customers who are not students. **".Primary"** gives you access to all customer properties.

 The resulting propositions are credit cards with no annual fee, that are available to students only.

+<a name="eligible"></a>
+### Eligibility Criteria

+Eligibility rules filter propositions based on **criteria**. e.g. customers must be over 18 to qualify for a certain type of credit card.

+Eligibility rules can be applied to individual propositions or a group of propositions.

+Eligibility rules in Pega are **When** rules.
+To implement an eligibility rule you must first create a **Proposition Filter** rule.

+Both **cusomter** and **proposition** properties can be used in eligibility rules.
+To access a proposition property, just omit the ".Primary" from the property you are accessing. e.g. **.Age** is a proposition property, and **.Primary.Age** is a customer property.